 Earlier, I mentioned competing in business but now I want to think on a bigger scale with you for a minute.
 If you want to dominate your industry or niche, you will find yourself often existing exclusively outside of your comfort zone.
 This scares the crap out of a lot of people, and this is where things start to interest me!

-Aspiring for greatness is going to come with a lot of failure, disappointment, unforeseen circumstances and wonderful opportunities for learning and growth.
+Aspiring for greatness is going to come with a lot of failure, disappointment, unforeseen circumstances and wonderful opportunities for learning, education and growth.
 I can guarantee you this!
 Remember that opportunities by themselves are merely circumstances, so action is required on your part to harvest the fruit that they bare.

 Check out this quote from a well-known, student of learning: